Strategic reference

 Priorities shift, constraints emerge, feedback changes the shape of the work, and the team learns as it builds.

-Software Dark Factory is designed for that reality: a North Star, small governed slices, playbooks, continuous evidence capture, feedback loops, and reviewable PRs.
+Software Dark Factory is designed for that reality: a North Star, small governed work items, playbooks, continuous evidence capture, feedback loops, and reviewable PRs.

 Spec-first